-The Council acts as the lead council for Public Health, the Emergency Duty Service and the London Road Landfill Site through joint operations and provides services to the five other Berkshire Unitary Councils.
+The Council acts as the lead council for Public Health - East Berkshire (all Public Health in 2021/22), the Emergency Duty Service and the London Road Landfill Site through joint operations and provides services to the five other Berkshire Unitary Councils.
 The Council is reimbursed for this work including a contribution towards administrative costs.
 Only the net income or expenditure for each service has been included in the Comprehensive Income and Expenditure Statement.

-2020/21 : 2019/20
+2021/22 2020/21

 Expenditure Income Net Expenditure Income Net

 £000 £000 £000 £000 £000 £000

-Public Health 6,799 (6,616) 183 7,781 (7,640) 141
+Public Health 4,185 (3,898) 287 6,799 (6,616) 183

-Other 2,416 (2,004) 412 2,323 (1,897) 426
+Other 2,879 (2,151) 728 2,416 (2,004) 412

-Total 9,215 (8,620) 595 10,104 (9,537) 567
+Total 7,064 (6,049) 1,015 9,215 (8,620) 595

-During the year the Council also acted as an agent for the government in several areas, where grant was received and then distributed externally to support businesses, care providers or individuals.
-The most significant grants provided additional support to small businesses, and businesses in the retail, hospitality, and leisure sectors and those subsequently required to close due to local or national lockdown.
-The grants are listed in the table below with any remaining income being held on the balance sheet as a creditor.
+Over the last two years the Council also acted as an agent for the government in several areas, where grant was brought forward or received and then distributed externally to support businesses, care providers or individuals.
+The most significant grants provided additional support to small businesses, and businesses in the retail, hospitality, and leisure sectors and those subsequently required to close due to local or national lockdowns.
+Council Tax Rebate Grant will provide support for energy bills to individuals.
+The grants are listed below with any remaining income being held on the balance sheet as a creditor.
 None of the income or expenditure has been included in the Comprehensive Income and Expenditure Statement.